 On February 1, 1982, David arrived on campus as the newly appointed Dean of Students and Instructor of History.
 Initially, he had four departments under his tutelage.
-During his 33 year tenure at the College, David has held the position of Special Assistant to the President, Acting Director of College Communications, and Vice President for Student Affairs.
-Currently, as the Vice President and Dean for Student Affairs and Enrollment, David oversees twelve departments: Admissions, Athletics, Campus Security, Chaplain, Community Service, Counseling, Dean of Freshmen/Batten Student Center, Dean of Students, Financial Aid, Health Services, Residence Life, and Student Activities.
+During his 33 year tenure at the College, David has held the position of Special Assistant to the President, Acting Director of College Communications, and currently serves as Vice President for Student Affairs.
+David oversees Batten Student Center, Campus Security, Chaplain, Community Service, Counseling, Dean of Freshmen, Dean of Students, Health Services, Residence Life, and Student Activities.

 In collaboration with numerous faculty, staff, and students, David was instrumental in creating the VWC Creed and establishing several College traditions such as the Spring Honors Convocation, Seafood Party in the Dell, Lake Taylor Music Festival, Mud Games, Faculty/Staff Holiday Party, Parents’ Weekend, and the “Homecoming Parade.”
 He has worked tirelessly over the years with colleagues to enhance and refine the Student Affairs/Enrollment Division which included the College’s admission into the Old Dominion Athletic Conference (ODAC).
 Moreover, in concert with the YMCA of Hampton Roads, David pioneered a two-day overnight program on the Eastern Shore at Camp Silver Beach for all incoming freshmen as a part of new student orientation.